shanahanjrs/typebuf/README.md

 ## Demo

-> Here's a quick demo of me using TypeBuf.
+> Here's a quick demo of me using TypeBuf 0.1.1.
 First I show the contents of the _types.yaml_ file
 > then I generate Python and TypeScript source code and show the contents of the new files

 [![asciicast](https://asciinema.org/a/KRGKPMQ1HCd3OtwJbLvHYWUlJ.svg)](https://asciinema.org/a/KRGKPMQ1HCd3OtwJbLvHYWUlJ)